CumulusNetworks/docs/content/knowledge-base/Support/Licensing/Perpetual-Licenses-General-Questions.md

 - **New license with a Software Updates and Support contract:** Upon purchase, you have 45 days to activate your license and Software Updates and Support contract through the {{<exlink url="https://cumulusnetworks.com/landing/" text="Cumulus Networks Customer Portal">}}.
 The date when you activate your contract is the start date.
 If not activated before 45 days, your contract will automatically activate on the 45th day after purchase.

     If you procured your license through Dell, your contract will start within 2 business days after you claim your license from our portal.
-See the {{<exlink url="/hc/en-us/articles/203667748-Dell-Customers-Questions" text="Dell ordering process">}}.
 - **Renewal:** Renewals start on the last active date of the contract, regardless of when the renewal is purchased.
 For example, your Cumulus Linux 10G 1 year support contract starts on 2/2/2016 and expires on 2/2/2017.
 Its renewal will start on 2/2/2017.
-- **Co-term:** Co-terminable contract start on the last active date of the contract, the same asÂ renewals.
-For more information on co-terms, read {{<exlink url="/hc/en-us/articles/204429267#howcoterm" text="this FAQ">}}.
+- **Co-term:** Co-terminable contract start on the last active date of the contract, the same as renewals.
+For more information on co-terms, contact your account team.

 ## What happens when the Software Updates and Support contract expires?